 A source of inspiration was the Lake District where she lived for the last thirty years of her life as a farmer and conservationist.

-Appley Dapply's Nursery Rhymes is number 22 in Beatrix Potter's series of 23 little books, the titles of which are as follows:
+The Tale of Johnny Town-Mouse is number 13 in Beatrix Potter's series of 23 little books, the titles of which are as follows:

 1 The Tale of Peter Rabbit